(etelcalcetide) Injection, for IV Use

 - Do not mix or dilute PARSABIV prior to administration.
 The solution is clear and colorless.
 Inspect PARSABIV for particulate matter and discoloration prior to administration.
 Do not use PARSABIV vials if particulate matter or discoloration is observed.

-- Administer PARSABIV by intravenous bolus injection into the venous line of the dialysis circuit at the end of the hemodialysis treatment during rinse back or intravenously after rinse back.
+- Administer PARSABIV by intravenous bolus injection into the venous line of the dialysis circuit after hemodialysis during rinse back or intravenously after rinse back.

 Switching From Cinacalcet To PARSABIV